AndrewDzzz/Awesome-AI-Human-Distinction/README.md

 # Awesome-AI-Human-Distinction
-In this list, we will highlight areas where AI is still weaker than humans (e.g., large models currently struggle to understand context or nuances in zero-shot scenarios, where no prior examples or training data are provided).
-However, in the future, these limitations may become a thing of the past.
+In this list, we will highlight areas where AI remains weaker than humans in daily life.
+These limitations impact how AI interacts with humans in routine, everyday situations.
+However, with advancements in AI technology, these challenges may eventually be overcome, and such limitations could become a thing of the past.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 [![知识共享协议（CC协议）](https://img.shields.io/badge/License-Creative%20Commons-DC3D24.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.zh)
 [![GitHub stars](https://img.shields.io/github/stars/AndrewDzzz/Awesome-AI-Human-Distinction.svg?style=flat&label=Star)](https://github.com/AndrewDzzz/Awesome-AI-Human-Distinction/stargazers)